-Our school will make every effort to provide a safe environment for learning with technology including Internet filtering and safeguards.
+Our schools will make every effort to provide a safe environment for learning with technology including Internet filtering and safeguards.
 The students, faculty, administrators, staff, and school community are granted the privilege of using the computer hardware and software peripherals, and electronic communication tools including the Internet.
 With this privilege comes the responsibility for appropriate use.

-In the Archdiocese of Philadelphia, we use information and technology in safe, legal, and responsible ways.
+In the (AoP), we use information and technology in safe, legal, and responsible ways.
 We embrace the following conditions or facets of being a digital citizen.

-• Respect One's Self: Responsible users will select online names that are appropriate and will consider the information and images that are posted online.

-- Respect Others: Responsible users will refrain from using technologies to bully, tease or harass other people. - Protect One's Self and Others: Responsible users will protect themselves and others by reporting abuse and not forwarding inappropriate materials or communications. - Respect Intellectual Property: Responsible users will suitably cite any and all use of websites, books, images, media, or other sources relied upon or used in work created.

-• Protect Intellectual Property: Responsible users will request permission to use the software and media others produce and abide by license agreements for all software and resources.
+- Respect One's Self: Responsible users will select online names that are appropriate and will consider the information and images that are posted online. - Respect Others: Responsible users will refrain from using technologies to bully, tease or harass other people. - Protect One's Self and Others: Responsible users will protect themselves and others by reporting abuse and not forwarding inappropriate materials or communications.
+Users will protect their usernames and passwords by not sharing with others. - Respect Intellectual Property: Responsible users will suitably cite any and all use of websites, books, images, media, or other sources relied upon or used in work created. - Protect Intellectual Property: Responsible users will request permission to use the software and media others produce and abide by license agreements for all software and resources.